dafny-lang/dafny/Docs/StyleGuide/Style-Guide.md

     ensures Q()
 ```

-When possible, put MethodName and `returns` statement in the same line, as the keyword `returns` is distinct from other
+When possible, put MethodName and the `returns` statement on the same line, as the keyword `returns` is distinct from
-method specification clauses, such as `modifies`, `requires`, `ensures`, and `decreases`, which can be mixed in any
+other method specification clauses, such as `decreases`, `requires`, `modifies`, and `ensures`, which should appear in
-order (although not recommended for readability), while `returns` should always be right after the parameter
-definitions.
-Each method specification clause should be in a separate line.
+this order.
+Each method specification clause should be on a separate line.

 In case the Method signature is too long, we can break it down.
 ```dafny